Launch an online presence that makes it simple to attract, win, and serve clients

 Success often rests on how well your website generates leads.
 Even though you may have a great product, an excellent service, and know your industry inside and out, if no one knows about it, then it won’t go far.
 Your website is your advertisement to the world, and if it’s not effective, you won’t compete.

-Back in the pre-digital days, businesses primarily drummed up business by running ads on TV, radio, producing print ads, making cold calls — even going door to door to sell their wares.
+In the pre-digital days, businesses primarily drummed up business by running ads on TV, radio, producing print ads, making cold calls, and even going door to door.
 It worked to some degree, but let’s face it, how many people really enjoyed being interrupted by a sales ad blaring at them?
 Or how many people chatted with the cold-calling salesperson?
 We tolerated it, but we didn’t prefer that method of advertising.

 - People would talk to their family, friends, or neighbors about their problem or need.

 - People would get advice about the problem.
 Maybe a friend had a similar problem and would share her story.